 What else do I need to do during the season besides practices and games?

 Parents, you are crucial to our success!
 There is no support staff for our team so our operations don’t “just happen.”
 We need help from every parent to make things go.
 Areas where you can help include equipment management, gameday support (announcer, photography, on-field, statistics, and officials table), other event support, meals, and marketing and PR help.
 Help us make this a fantastic experience for your kids!
-Please contact Michael Dubin to help.
+Please contact Alfhildur Kristjansdottir to help.

 In an age of constant budget cuts, lacrosse is 100% self funded in Ann Arbor.